jlugogarcia/TestingBash/README.md

 # TestingBash
-A sample console application for executing a bash job using Task Scheduler of the Windows OS.
+A sample console application for executing a bash job using Windows OS Task Scheduler.